emeric-martineau/win-essential/doc/Readme ImageButton.txt

 TWinButton
 by MARTINEAU Emeric
 Version 1.3
-Jan - 19, 2008
+Jan - 28, 2008
 this component is Freeware

 DESCRIPTION:
 ------------

-TWinButton is a Button that admits a bitmap.
-This button descends from windows buttons so it takes new windows XP look if using
+TImageButton is an advance graphic button.

 NEW PROPERTIES: